hemal-maniar/phishing-domain-blocker/README.md

 # Automatic Phishing Domain Blocker

 An automatic phishing domain blocker that is designed to fetch email domain from your "Phish Alert" mailbox right into your Microsoft Office 365 Exchange Admin Center.
+This script is currently designed to handle Duo Authentication using "Send Me a Push" method for login.

 ## Requirements